 The chief operating officer of Facebook urges women to pursue their careers without ambivalence.
 While I didn't love this book, there is some great data here and a few good ideas and stories.
 Also check out the excellent website of videos and resources.

-: This is the only assessment tool that I really find useful because it focuses on your key strengths.
-Developed by the Galllup Organization after studying thousands of leaders.
+STRENGTHSFINDER: This is the only assessment tool that I really find useful because it focuses on your key strengths.
+Developed by the Gallup Organization after studying thousands of leaders.
 You buy the book, take the code to their website and take the test to find your top 5 strengths.

 SWITCH: How to Change Things When Change is Hard, by Chip and Dan Heath (Random House)